NNesta/sequelizer/README.md

 # sequelizer
-sequlize the database using postgres and express and using the ejs views
+sequlize the database using postgres and express and using the ejs views for frontend